GSA/challenges-and-prizes/_all-challenges/1174-circle-finder-prize-competition.md

   detect, delineate, and describe circular-shaped features.
 These features come in a variety of sizes (from 3m to 300m) and compositions (from vegetation to steel).
-agency: National Geospatial Intelligence Agency (NGA)
+agency: National Geospatial-Intelligence Agency (NGA)
 external-url: http://circlefinderchallenge.com
 total-prize-offered-cash: $50,000
 type-of-challenge: